floodsense/sensor_experiments/src/misc/Ultrasonic/readme.md

 **Checksum Calculation:**
 SUM = Header + DATA_H + DATA_L

-### Pin connectuions for serial mode
+### Pin connections for serial mode
  - Maxbotix pin 4 to pin 12 of adafruit
  - Maxbotix pin 5 to pin RX of adafruit
  - VCC,GND connections have to be completed
- - Io1 to 6 for LORAWan
+ - Io1 to 6 on maxbotix for LORAWan